 A. I hope that being asked to contribute to the SVA guide on how to choose a VA trainer shows that I believe in collaborating with other figures in my industry.
 I recently stepped down as one of the judges of the UK VA Awards, have spoken on panels at the annual PA Show, and I run a huge global Facebook group providing free advice and resources to anyone considering setting up their own VA business.

 Q. Does the trainer understand the legal responsibilities of running a business – including Distance Selling Regulations, PECR, GDPR, MLR, employment law, contract law and reasons for/against being a limited company?

 A. Yes.
 I either know enough about each individual subject to advise you directly or I can direct you to an official source for further information.
 My VAT number is displayed on the bottom of this site (and on my Munro Courses website), and my company details can be verified via the Companies House website.

 Continuing professional development (CPD)

 Q. Does the trainer commit to continuing professional development (CPD) themselves – either formal or informal training of at least 10 hours per year?

 A. Yes.
 It’s hard to count the total number of hours I spend on CPR because it’s pretty much constant.
 I attend conferences and events as well as online educational webinars.
 I have been invited to speak at the annual PA Show on more than one occasion, I ensure I stay abreast of VA industry news as well as developments in social media, marketing and tech.
-I always have a business book on the go and run a business book club in my VA training group.
+I always have a business book on the go and run a book club in my VA training group.

-Q. Does the trainer engage with latest industry research such as UK VA Survey, small business statistics etc?
+Q. Does the trainer engage with the latest industry research such as UK VA Survey, small business statistics etc?